web3/web3.js/docs/web3-bzz.rst

 web3.bzz
 ========

-.. note:: this API is not final yet!!
+.. note:: This API might change over time.

 The ``web3-bzz`` package allows you to interact swarm the decentralized file store.